 Where to eat and stay in Pipa

 Pipa is a popular tourist town.
 There are several hotels and resorts for all budgets in town.
-If you have a car you can also chose between the many hotels and resorts up and down the coast.
+If you have a car, you can also choose between the many hotels and resorts up and down the coast.
 Finding the perfect accommodation will not be difficult.
 We stayed in a small, locally run hotel called Pousada Zia Teresa.
 It has a great location, friendly staff and an excellent breakfast.
 The main street, Rua Golphina, has more restaurants per block than many cities have in their entire downtown.
 In addition, there are a few small grocery stores in the downtown area.

 To read about our other adventures in Brazil click here.